-Many of the courses required for minors may also fulfill partially fulfill a General Education category.
-For more information, see page 24.
+Many of the courses required for minors may also fulfill or partially fulfill a General Education category.
+For more information, see the General Education Requirements section.
 Some courses required for minors may also satisfy courses required for majors.
 Students pursuing a minor should notify and consult with the appropriate department chair and complete the appropriate paperwork with the Registrar's Office so that it can be noted on the transcript.
 Requirements are listed under each minor.